Andrew-Dupuis/gadgetron-wiki/Linux RHEL Installation.md

-RHEL 6.3 Derivatives
+RHEL 6 Derivatives
 ====================

 Installation instruction for Red Hat Enterprise Linux and its derivatives (CentOS, Scientific Linux, etc).
 These notes have been tested on a clean install of CentOS 6.3 with the "Software Development Workstation" package option.

-CUDA, CULA and GPU Driver
+CUDA, CULA and GPU Driver (Optional)
 -------------------------
 **The steps below must be executed as a super user.**